Shealynntate/Pixel-Burn-Effect/README.md

 ## Setup

-Download the package from the Releases page and import it into your Unity project.
+Download the package from the [Releases](https://github.com/Shealynntate/Pixel-Burn-Effect/releases/tag/v1.0) and import it into your Unity project.

 There isn't much to setup, reference the <i>Demo</i> scene provided to see each effect applied to an object.